jwise/x1-expander/doc/getting-started.md

 Instructions for Safe Use, and ensure that you understand them.
 (You can also read them [right here](instructions-for-safe-use.md), if you prefer.)

-If you purchased other accessories, they will be labeled separately.
+If you purchased other accessories, they will be packaged and labeled separately.

 ## Getting help with Expander